 • Just the right height.
 I have found that the perfect muffin height comes from filling the muffin tin just 2/3 of the way.
 Using an ice cream scoop is pretty much bang-on!

 • Mini muffins.
 If you have a mini muffin tin, use this recipe to make mini muffins.
-Baking time will decrease.
-Alternately, you could also bake in a loaf pan with increased baking time.
+Baking time will decrease, I would start checking around 10-12 minutes.

 zucchini muffins on table